You can get the book here and follow along:

 Delegate, don’t abdicate Empower your employees but don’t absolve yourself of all responsibility or you’ll end up leaving them disgruntled at your lack of control when you have to take it back.

-I make a small commission from the links in this article as an Amazon affiliate.
+I make a small commission from the links in this article as an affiliate.
 This is at no additional cost to you and helps me subsidize the cost of these book notes for you to freely read.
-Feel free to share these notes with someone. 🙂
+Feel free to share these notes if you found them useful.
+Thank you!